 How to see which Windows 10 applications consume your battery

-If you have with its battery of your device, here are two ways you can find out which apps are consuming most of it.
+If you have a problem with your Windows 10 device battery, here are two ways you can find out which apps are consuming most of it.

 Windows

-Most Android smartphones and tablets offer several ways to find out which apps are draining your batteries.
-The but until recently, they didn't have this feature and there was no easy way to find out which apps are consuming the most power on your laptops or tablets.
+Most Android and tablets offer several ways to find out which apps are draining your batteries.
+But Windows devices, until recently, didn't have this feature, and there was no easy way to find out which apps are consuming the most power on your laptops or tablets.

 However, newer versions of Windows 10 have new features that change all that.
 There are now two ways you can find applications that consume your battery and therefore help you improve the life of your device before its next charge.
 See below how to find out which application draws the most power and drains your battery the most.